lander0s/ping-tunnel/README.md

 # Ping-Tunnel
 C++ [ICMP tunnel](https://en.wikipedia.org/wiki/ICMP_tunnel) implementation

+This tool is based on [ptunnel](https://www.mit.edu/afs.new/sipb/user/golem/tmp/ptunnel-0.61.orig/web/), it allows you to reliably tunnel TCP connections to a remote host using ICMP echo request and reply packets, commonly known as ping requests and replies

+such feature can be used to bypass TCP filters

-This tool is for tunneling TCP traffic over ping requests and replies to **bypass TCP filters**, in contrast with the old ptunnel implementation for Linux, this version supports multiple connections on different TCP ports mapped to different destinations at the same time.
+in contrast with ptunnel, this tool support multiple tunnels forwarded to different destinations at the same time.

 ## Supported platforms
 - Windows